kathesch/JuliaTutorial.jl/docs/src/index.md

     nothing # hide
     ```

-!!! note `Other common patterns for making for loops`
+!!! note "Other common patterns for making for loops"

     There are 3 other patterns for making for loops you will see in Julia (and other languages).
 These are typically used as a convenient syntax for applying some function element-wise to an array and returning the resulting array which is normally a little awkward to do with the usual for loop syntax.